chendev001/story-telling-data/README.md

 -   [scripts](scripts) contains the R scripts used to simulate, download and clean data.

-**Statement on LLM usage: The abstract was written with the help of Gpt 4.0 and the entire chat history is available in [inputs/llms/usage.txt[(inputs/llms/usage.txt]**
+**Statement on LLM usage: The abstract was written with the help of Gpt 4.0 and the entire chat history is available in[inputs/llms/usage.txt](inputs/llms/usage.txt)**